-- 1 Determination of damping effect on oscillatory motion due to various media. - 2 Determination of velocity of ultrasonic waves in liquids by stationary wave method. - 3 Determination of wavelength of sodium light using Newton's rings method. - 4 Determination of dispersive power of sodium-D lines using diffraction grating. - 5 Determination of specific rotation of cane sugar solution. - 6 Study and proof of Malus' law in polarization. - 7 Determination of beam divergence and beam intensity of a given laser. - 8 Determination of displacement and conducting currents through a dielectric. - 9 Determination of Planck's constant.
+- 1. Determination of damping effect on oscillatory motion due to variousmedia. - 2.
+Determination of velocity of ultrasonic waves in liquids by stationary wavemethod. - 3.
+Determination of wavelength of sodium light using Newton's ringsmethod. - 4.
+Determination of dispersive power of sodium-D lines using diffractiongrating. - 5.
+Determination of specific rotation of cane sugarsolution. - 6.
+Study and proof of Malus' law inpolarization. - 7.
+Determination of beam divergence and beam intensity of a givenlaser. - 8.
+Determination of displacement and conducting currents through adielectric. - 9.
+Determination of Planck'sconstant.

-Micro Project: Students will be asked to solve physics based problems/assignments analytically or using computer simulations, etc.
+Micro project: Students will be given physics-based projects/assignments using computer simulations, etc.